-This fall, the Georgia Conservancy is working with leadership in the City of Milton to prioritize properties that could add additional acres to the city's conservation land and greenspace.
+During Fall 2017, the Georgia Conservancy began work with leadership in the City of Milton to prioritize properties that could add additional acres to the city's conservation land and greenspace.

 Through Fulton County ballot referenda in 2016, residents of Johns Creek and Milton both overwhelmingly supported bond packages totaling $65 million for land conservation and greenspace in their communities.

 In Milton, the Conservation Land, Wildlife Habitat, Natural Area and Trail Bond will protect water quality in local rivers and streams, provide recreational trails for walking, biking and horseback riding, protect natural areas for wildlife habitat, preserve agricultural land, and create and improve parks.

 The funds can only be used for the purposes stated in the referendum and city resolution.